 These days, modern technologies such as smartphones are omnipresent and a crucial part of humans’ life.
 Modern technologies can be used to externalize cognitive processes in order to facilitate task processing (i.e. cognitive offloading).
 Thus, smartphones or other technical gadgets can serve as an extended mind that, for instance, stores important information for us.
 In my research, I investigate which determinants guide the offloading of cognitive processes (esp. working memory processes) and which consequences such offloading behavior entails.
-Furthermore, I investigate how humans perceive and interact with artificial intelligence.
-More specifically, I’m interested in whether there are certain factors (e.g., personality, intelligence) that predict individuals’ assumptions, knowledge, trust, and use of artificial intelligence.
-In addition, I work on a systematic comparison between human and artificial intelligence.
+Furthermore, I investigate how humans perceive and interact with artificial agents (e.g., robots, virtual artifical agents).
+More specifically, I’m interested in whether there are certain factors (e.g., personality, intelligence) that predict individuals’ assumptions, knowledge, trust, and use of artificial agents.
+I thereby also work on a comparison of trust in different articial agents and humans.
+Moreover, I work on a systematic comparison between human and artificial intelligence.

 - Grinschgl, S., & Neubauer, A. C. (2022).
 Supporting cognition with modern technology: Distributed cognition today and in an AI-enhanced future.
 Frontiers in Artificial Intelligence, 5, 908261. https://doi.org/10.3389/frai.2022.908261 [Open Access]